Dynamical Boundary Following and Corner Trapping of Undulating Worms: Experimental Methods

 An image of a California blackworm used in our study is shown in Fig.~\ref{fig:convex_corner}(a).
-A worm with length $l_w$ between 20\,mm and 30\,mm is picked at random from a reservoir and placed in a quasi-two dimensional observation chamber constructed by laser-cutting holes in clear acrylic sheets, and sandwiching them flat between clear acrylic sheets in a larger water-filled container.
-The thickness of the resulting chamber $h=1.5$\,mm is chosen so that it is much larger than the worm thickness which is about a tenth of a millimeter following previous practice~\cite{biswas2023}.
+All the worms belonged to the same stock and were maintained using the protocols described in Ref.~\cite{biswas2023}.
+A worm with length $l_w = 20 \pm 3$ mm is picked at random from a reservoir and placed in a quasi-two dimensional observation chamber.
+The chamber is constructed by laser-cutting holes in clear acrylic sheets, and sandwiching them between clear acrylic sheets in a larger water-filled container.
+The thickness of the resulting chamber $h=1.5$\,mm is chosen to be much larger than the worm diameter $d_w \approx 100 \ \upmu\textrm{m}$, following prior protocol \cite{biswas2023}.

+The system is imaged from above with a digital camera over approximately $30$\,minutes at 24\,frames per second (fps) while the worm is back-lit.
+The projected shape of the worm in the horizontal plane is obtained through image processing.
+In order to average over variations in individual worm size and behavior, the experiments are repeated with different worms for about $n_T = 10$ trails.
 Further information on the imaging and full body shape tracking techniques can be found in the Supplementary Information (SI)~\cite{sup-doc}.

-Figure~\ref{fig:convex_corner}(b-d) shows three representative chambers with increasingly complex shapes used in our investigations along with a snapshot of the worm, illustrating the typical dynamics observed within them over a time interval $T$.

-In the circular chamber shown in Fig.~\ref{fig:convex_corner}(b) and Movie~S1, we observe that the worm can be found essentially following the boundary with the head close to the boundaries.
-Over long periods, the worm is observed to move clockwise and anticlockwise while occasionally switching directions consistent with previous observations~\cite{biswas2023}.

-In a square chamber shown in Fig.~\ref{fig:convex_corner}(c) and Movie~S2, we observe by contrast that the worm can be found not only near the boundaries, but also appears to be trapped at the concave corners over prolonged periods of time before moving to a neighboring corner.
-When we further examine the worm in a polygonal chamber with a convex corner with internal angle $\frac{3\pi}{2}$, the worm is observed to stay for extended periods at one of the concave corners, besides moving along the boundary or across the chamber (see Fig.~\ref{fig:convex_corner}(d) and Movie~S3).

-While the worm is observed to approach the convex corner, it neither stays there as in the case of the concave corners, nor does it round the corner to continue along the boundary.
-Rather, it is found to just continue on into the central portion of the chamber before encountering a side boundary and getting trapped at a concave corner as in the square chamber.
-Further, one can observe examples where the worm moves away from the boundary approximately at time $t = 4$\,min, $7$\,min and $19$\,min that are indicated by arrows in the color bar.